Cycling-Former British Cycling doctor found guilty of ordering banned testosterone | Sports-Games

 The hearing continues on March 17 when the tribunal will consider if the doctor's "fitness to practise is impaired".
 In response to the verdict, UKAD Chief Executive Nicole Sapstead said Freeman faces two charges under the UK Anti-Doping Rules - possession of prohibited substances and/or prohibited methods, and tampering or attempted tampering with any part of Doping Control - and was provisionally suspended from all sport.

-The International Cycling Union (UCI) have yet to respond to Reuters' request for comment.
-Sutton, who left British Cycling in 2016 after claims of sexism and discriminatory comments, issued a statement in response to the verdict.
+Ineos Grenadiers, formerly Team Sky, said in a statement that Freeman had "fallen short of ethical standards" but none of its riders had sought to use Testogel or any other banned substance.
+Sutton, who left British Cycling in 2016 after claims of sexism and discriminatory comments, also issued a statement in response to the verdict.

 Wiggins was granted therapeutic use exemption (TUE) to take triamcinolone shortly before his 2012 Tour win - the first of seven Tour de France wins for the British team in eight years, including four for Chris Froome.
 In 2018 Froome was provisionally banned after being found to have double the permitted limit of the asthma medication Salbutamol in his system at the 2017 Vuelta de Espana, although he was eventually cleared of any wrongdoing.